palvaro/CMPS128-Fall18/HW2/HW2_Spec.md

 ### Things to note:

-1. Data will be passed via '-d' parameter in cURL and not via arguments.
+1. Parameters will be passed via the request body for POST/PUT and via the URL for GET/DEL.

 2. Here's a sample of how three containers will be initiated in a Docker subnet:
 ```bash